KIT-IAI/pyWATTS/docs/source/how_to_use.rst

 How to use?
 ===========

+Note that pyWATTS is no longer actively maintained, however the main graph pipeline functionality of pyWATTS has been integrated into the open source python package [sktime](https://www.sktime.net/en/stable/).**

 Where should pyWATTS be used?
 -----------------------------
 pyWATTS is not a machine learning framework or library.
 Instead, pyWATTS' aim is to support users in performing data analysis tasks and hereby to avoid a script nightmare.